ppetrovtv/pine_script_docs/source/essential/Context_switching_the_security_function.rst

 number of minutes.
 The lowest resolution is *one minute* and is indicated by the literal ``"1"``.
 It is possible to request any [#minutes]_ number of minutes: ``"5"``, ``"10"``, ``"21"``, etc. *Hourly* resolution is also set by minutes [#hours]_.
-For example, the following lines signify an hour, two hours and four hours respectively:
+For example, the following lines signify one hour, two hours and four hours respectively:
 ``"60"``, ``"120"``, ``"240"``.
 A resolution with a value of *1 day* is set by the symbols ``"D"`` or ``"1D"``.
 It's possible to request any number of days: ``"2D"``, ``"3D"``, etc. *Weekly* and *monthly* resolutions are set in a similar way: ``"W"``,